luismiddleton/mobx-router/repomix-output.md

    * @param {Route[]} routes - An array of route objects.
    * @param {ReactElement} NotFoundComponent - The component to display when no route matches.
    */
 ⋮----
 /**
+   * Handles the logic for matching a route and updating the store.
+   * @param {Route[]} routes - An array of route objects.
+   * @param {string} pathname - The current pathname to match against.
+   * @param {ReactElement} NotFoundComponent - The component to display when no route matches.
+   */
+private async handleRouteMatch(
+    routes: Route[],
+    pathname: string,
+    NotFoundComponent: ReactElement
+)
+⋮----
+/**
+   * Recursively searches for a matching route in the routes array.
+   * @param routes - The routes to search through.
+   * @param pathname - The current pathname to match against.
+   * @returns The matching route and extracted params, or undefined if no match is found.
+   */
+private findMatchingRoute(
+    routes: Route[],
+    pathname: string,
+    basePath = ""
+):
+⋮----
+/**
    * Renders the currently active component